vany0114/jekyll-now/_posts/2017-8-16-SignalR-Core-SqlDependency-part2.md

 layout: post
 title: SignalR Core and SqlTableDependency - Part Two
 comments: true
 excerpt: In the previous post we talked about the things what doesn’t support anymore, the new features and SignalR Core's Architecture.
-We realized that SignalR Core's building block is Asp.Net Core Sockets and now SignalR Core doesn't depends on Http anymore and besides we can connect througth TCP protocol.
-In this post we gonna talk about how SqlDependency and SqlTableDependency are a good complement with SignalR Core in order to we have applications more reactives.
+We realized that SignalR Core's building block is Asp.Net Core Sockets and now SignalR Core doesn't depends on Http anymore and besides we can connect through TCP protocol.
+In this post we gonna talk about how SqlDependency and SqlTableDependency are a good complement with SignalR Core in order to we have applications more reactive.
 Finally I'll show you a demo using .NET Core 2.0 Preview 1 and Visual Studio 2017 Preview version 15.3
 keywords: "asp.net core, signalR, signalR core, C#, c-sharp, entity framework core, .net core, dot net core, .net core 2.0, dot net core 2.0, .netcore2.0, asp.net core mvc, asp.net, entity framework, sqlDependency, SqlTableDependency, sql server, sql service broker"
 ---

+> **Note:** I strongly recommend you to read [this post](http://elvanydev.com/SignalR-Core-Alpha/) when you finish reading this one, in order to get know the latest changes with the new SignalR Core Alpha version.

 In the [previous post](http://elvanydev.com/SignalR-Core-SqlDependency-part1/) we talked about the things what doesn’t support anymore, the new features and SignalR Core's Architecture.
-We realized that SignalR Core's building block is Asp.Net Core Sockets and now SignalR Core doesn't depends on Http anymore and besides we can connect througth TCP protocol.
-In this post we gonna talk about how SqlDependency and SqlTableDependency are a good complement with SignalR Core in order to we have applications more reactives.
+We realized that SignalR Core's building block is Asp.Net Core Sockets and now SignalR Core doesn't depends on Http anymore and besides we can connect through TCP protocol.
+In this post we gonna talk about how SqlDependency and SqlTableDependency are a good complement with SignalR Core in order to we have applications more reactive.
 Finally I'll show you a demo using [.NET Core 2.0 Preview 1](https://www.microsoft.com/net/core/preview#windowscmd) and Visual Studio 2017 [Preview version 15.3](https://www.visualstudio.com/vs/preview/)

 ## SqlDependency